poojasabnani/Lumos-UI/README.md

-# neoG-Project1-Component-Library
+# Mettl-UI
-A component library created in HTML, CSS and vanillaJS.
+An easy to use component library created in HTML, CSS and vanillaJS.